Conrad II, Holy Roman Emperor: Adulthood

-In 1016 Conrad married the twice widowed duchess Gisela of Swabia, daughter of Duke Herman II of Swabia who, in 1002, had unsuccessfully claimed the German throne upon Emperor Otto III's death, and had lost the election to Emperor Henry II.
+In 1016 Conrad married the twice-widowed duchess Gisela of Swabia, daughter of Duke Herman II of Swabia who, in 1002, had unsuccessfully claimed the German throne upon Emperor Otto III's death, and had lost the election to Emperor Henry II.
 Gisela had first been married to Count Bruno I of Brunswick the same year.
-Following Bruno's death around 1010, Gisela had married Ernest I of the House of Babenberg.
+Following Bruno's death around 1010, Gisela married Ernest I of the House of Babenberg.
 Through this marriage, Ernest I inherited the Duchy of Swabia upon the death of Gisela's brother Duke Herman III of Swabia in 1012.
 The marriage produced two sons: Ernest II and Herman.
 After the death of Ernest I in 1015, Emperor Henry II named Ernest II as Duke of Swabia.
 As Gisela's new husband, Conrad hoped to serve as regent for his minor stepson in the administration of the duchy, seeing it as an opportunity to increase his own rank and subsequently make a claim for his own duchy.
 Emperor Henry II blocked this attempt by placing the guardianship of Ernest II, and regency over Swabia, in the hands of Archbishop Poppo of Trier in 1016.
 This action further strained the already rough relationship between the imperial House of Otto and the Salian family.

 Conrad II's hopes to obtain his own duchy failed, but the marriage to Gisela brought him wealth.
 Her mother, Gerberga of Burgundy, was the daughter of reigning Burgundian king Conrad and granddaughter of the late Frankish king Louis IV.
 Gisela also claimed descent from Charlemagne through both her mother and father.
 The marriage was opposed by many because of the familial relationship shared by Gisela and Conrad.
-Both were descendants of King Henry I—Conrad in the fifth generation and Gisela in the fourth.
+Both were descendants of King Henry I – Conrad in the fifth generation and Gisela in the fourth.
 According to canon law, marriage was forbidden among relatives from the first to the seventh generation.
 Though Conrad's marriage differed little from the usual practice of the time, strict canonists frowned upon the marriage and Emperor Henry II relied on this violation of canon law when he forced Conrad into temporary exile.
 During this exile, Gisela bore Conrad a son, the future emperor Henry III, on 28 October 1017.
 Conrad and Emperor Henry II eventually reconciled and he returned to Germany.